W Idioms

 - appearing frightened or cowardly (like a frightened dog)

-The man left the store with his tail between his legs after he had been accused of trying to steal something.
+The man left the store with his tail between his legs when someone saw him trying to steal something.

 with open arms